Taurine

-Taurine (/ˈtɔːriːn/; IUPAC: 2-aminoethanesulfonic acid) is a naturally occurring organic compound with the chemical formula C2H7NO3S, and is a non-proteinogenic amino sulfonic acid widely distributed in mammalian tissues and organs.
-Structurally, by containing a sulfonic acid group instead of a carboxylic acid group, it is not involved in protein synthesis but is still usually referred to as an amino acid.
-As non-proteinogenic amino sulfonic acid, it is not encoded by the genetic code and is distinguished from the protein-building α-amino acids.
+Taurine (/ˈtɔːriːn/; IUPAC: 2-aminoethanesulfonic acid) is a naturally occurring organic compound with the chemical formula H2N\sCH2\sCH2\sSO2\sOH in its non-zwitterionic form and H3N+\sCH2\sCH2\sSO3- in its zwitterionic form, and is a non-proteinogenic amino sulfonic acid widely distributed in mammalian tissues and organs.
+Structurally, by containing a sulfonic acid group instead of a carboxylic acid group, it is not involved in protein synthesis but is still usually referred to as an amino acid; however, being non-proteinogenic, it is not a component of the genetic code and is distinguished from the protein-building α-amino acids.

-Taurine is a major constituent of bile and can be found in the large intestine, and is named after Latin taurus, meaning bull or ox, as it was first isolated from ox bile in 1827 by German scientists Friedrich Tiedemann and Leopold Gmelin.
+Taurine is a major constituent of bile and can be found in the large intestine.
+It is named after Latin taurus, meaning bull or ox, as it was first isolated from ox bile in 1827 by German scientists Friedrich Tiedemann and Leopold Gmelin.

 Although taurine is abundant in human organs, it is not an essential human dietary nutrient and is not included among nutrients with a recommended intake level.
 Among the diverse pathways by which natural taurine can be biosynthesized, its human pathways (primarily in the human liver) are from cysteine and/or methionine.

-Taurine is commonly sold as a dietary supplement, but there is no good clinical evidence that taurine supplements provide any benefit to human health.
+Taurine is commonly sold as a dietary supplement.
 Taurine is used as a food additive to meet essential dietary intake levels for cats, and supplemental dietary support for dogs and poultry.